cometbft/cometbft/spec/mempool/gossip/dog.md

     const TargetRedundancy: int
     ```
     A target equal to 0 partially disables the Redundancy Control mechanism: the controller can
-    block `HaveTx` messages but cannot send `Reset` messages.
-Zero redundancy minimizes bandwidth
+    block `HaveTx` messages but cannot send `ResetRoute` messages.
+Zero redundancy minimizes
-    usage, achieving the lowest possible message overhead.
-In non-Byzantines networks, this is the
+    bandwidth usage, achieving the lowest possible message overhead.
+In non-Byzantines networks,
-    best possible scenario.
-However, in Byzantine networks it could potentially render nodes
+    this is the best possible scenario.
+However, in Byzantine networks it could potentially render
-    isolated from transaction data.
-Therefore, the target should be set to a value greater than 0.
+    nodes isolated from transaction data.
+Therefore, the target should be set to a value greater
-    Experimental results suggest a value between 0.5 and 1, which is a safe number that does not
+    than 0.
+Experimental results suggest a value between 0.5 and 1, which is a safe number that does
-    result in excessive duplicate transactions.
+    not result in excessive duplicate transactions.

     > Note: `TargetRedundancy` should ideally be specified as a real number, but reals are not
     > currently supported by Quint.